Fiji plans to create a post-coronavirus travel bubble with New Zealand and Australia - KRDO

 Fiji plans to create a post-coronavirus travel bubble with New Zealand and Australia

-Fiji is planning to create a travel bubble with Australia and New Zealand, the South Pacific island’s leader said on Sunday.
+Fiji is planning to create a travel bubble with Australia and New Zealand, the South Pacific island nation’s leader said on Sunday.

 Prime Minister Josaia “Frank” Voreqe Bainimarama told parliament his plan for a “post-Covid society” included a slow resumption of the tourism industry the country relies heavily on.